 For a leader who’s depressed, monitoring employee progress and dealing with their workload becomes twice (or thrice) as hard.
 What was once a gleeful job became a bludgeoning task.

 To combat anxiety brought by depression, ask yourself, “Is there any truth to what I feel?”
-For instance, you get twice annoyed when your team didn’t meet the quota.
-You take very deep breaths which just scare your team members as they wait for your remark.
+For instance, you get twice annoyed when your team doesn’t meet the quota.
+You take very deep breaths that scare your team members as they wait for your remark.

 6. Make Mini Teams

-At times, when you feel like the worst, it’s ideal to ease the pressure by utilizing friendly competitions within your team.
-It could be in triads with one leader for each mini team.
+At times, when you feel like the worst, it’s ideal to ease the pressure by utilizing friendly competition within your team.
+It could be in triads with one leader for each mini-team.
 The leaders then relay goals and unmet quotas to you, making it easier for you to track individual progress.

 7. Smile a Lot

-From the utility staff to the higher ranked officials, always flash that grin.
-It’s free and it’s a universal message of joy.
+From the utility staff to the higher-ranked officials, they always flash that grin.
+It’s free, and it’s a universal message of joy.
 It may appear as if you’re trying to fake it, but smiling can temporarily relieve the melancholy you feel.